-Best Berlin Meetup Groups for Meeting New People
+Best Berlin Meetup Groups for Meeting New People In 2020

 It’s hard to believe that in December 2013, I spent a chilly Friday night in December at home writing this post, So I Moved To Berlin.
 Just How Did I Make Friends?